 It's no surprise that mascara is a deeply personal choice, and hard to part with when we find the perfect formula.
 Depending on what kind of result you're looking for, you can choose from a myriad of options.
 Whether you want thick, voluminous lashes, or need help with length and separation, everyone has their own needs and preference.
 In just a few swipes, mascara can instantly change your appearance, making it one of the most popular beauty items found in everyone's makeup bag.
 But what are the best ways to apply mascara, to ensure you really get the most out of your daily ritual?
-Keep scrolling for a step by step guide on how to apply mascara and make your lashes instantly stand out.
+Check out this video with makeup pro Jaleesa Jaikaran and keep scrolling for a step by step guide on how to apply mascara and make your lashes instantly stand out.

 Step One: Start By Curling Your Eyelashes

 Curling your eyelashes will give them instant length and help mascara go on more easily.
 When you curl your lashes, be sure to get as close as you can to the lash line without pinching them, and squeeze the curler a few times slowly for maximum effect.
 If you don't prefer to use an eyelash curler, or the thought of using one is too overwhelming, just make sure your mascara of choice promises to help curl your lashes with each application.

 Step Two: Apply a Lengthening and Conditioning Eyelash Primer